There are a number of ways to invest and make money in real estate. For example, you could:

 How to Invest in REITs

-To start investing in REITs, consider these options as an example:
+To start investing in REITs, consider these options, for example:

 - Buy specific REIT company shares, like Prologis (PLD) which owns distribution centers and warehouses in the transportation business.
 Public Storage (PSA) operates storage facilities in the U.S. and Europe.
 HCP, Inc. (HCP) operates facilities associated with the healthcare industry.

-- Invest in a mutual fund or ETF with a portfolio of REITs.
-View U.S. News recommended funds here.
+- Invest in a mutual fund or ETF with a portfolio of REITs as a means of providing diversification.
+You can view U.S. News recommended funds here.

-Real Estate Investment Trusts can be a great way of indirectly investing in real estate and diversifying your investment portfolio.
-Over the years equity REITs have shown solid performance weathering the financial markets and consistently paying out dividends.
+In conclusion, Real Estate Investment Trusts can be a great way of indirectly investing in real estate.
+And diversifying your investment portfolio.
+History has shown REITs to be a solid investment.
+Weathering the financial markets and consistently paying out dividends.

 - Motley Fool – Stock Advisor